The Operating System

 The concept

 Revenue = the multiplication of 3–5 operational inputs.
 For e-commerce: Traffic × Conversion Rate × Average Order Value × Purchase Frequency.
 For SaaS: Leads × Trial Rate × Trial-to-Paid Conversion × Average Contract Value.
-Every business has a formula — most founders have never written theirs down.
+Every business has a Map.
+Most leaders have never written theirs down.

 How to build yours